Makjets/webapp/README.md

 ```bash
 gradle bootRun
 ```
+Make sure the database is up before starting the application or it will fail to start throwing communication error

 The application will start, and you can access it at `http://localhost:8080`.
 Make sure your MariaDB database is running and configured correctly as per the `application.properties` file.